Is homework regularly an issue in your home? There are many ways to help

 or speak with your teachers for advice.
 An

-in-home tutor will help your student to complete homework tasks and get a better understanding
+in-home and online tutor will help your student to complete homework tasks and get a better understanding

 of the material.

 Where is your student doing their homework?
 Are they being distracted by

 social media, TV, music, or siblings?
 Create a homework station that is